CiscoDevNet/terraform-provider-mso/website/docs/r/fabric_policies_macsec_policy.html.markdown

   * `macsec_keys.key_name` - (Required) The name of the MACsec Key.
 Key Name should contain hexadecimal characters [0-9a-fA-F].
   * `macsec_keys.psk` - (Required) The Pre-Shared Key (PSK) for the MACsec Key.
 PSK should contain hexadecimal characters [0-9a-fA-F].
 PSK should be 64 characters long if cipher suite is `256GcmAes` or `256GcmAesXpn`.
 PSK should be 32 characters long if cipher suite is `128GcmAes` or `128GcmAesXpn`.
 This value is marked sensitive and will not be displayed in plan output.
   * `macsec_keys.start_time` - (Optional) The start time for the MACsec Key.
 Allowed values are of the following format `YYYY-MM-DD HH:MM:SS` or `now`.
 The start time for each Key should be unique.

+    ~> Using `now` will cause Terraform to detect a change on every plan/apply since the value is re-evaluated each run; use a specific timestamp for idempotent behavior.

   * `macsec_keys.end_time` - (Optional) The end time for the MACsec Key.
 Allowed values are of the following format `YYYY-MM-DD HH:MM:SS` or `infinite`.

 ## Attribute Reference ##